| BOTTICELLI - ADORATION OF THE MAGI -

 conquer all the beasts with a sword, as well as conquer the

-beast nature. - It was a schoolmaster who led to Christ, as
+- It was a schoolmaster who lied to Christ, as

 well as it was a hard taskmaster that must be thrown out.